 Systemically Important Financial Market Utilities (SIFMUs)

-SIFMUs are “systematically important financial markets utilities.”
+SIFMUs are “systemically important financial markets utilities.”
 On July 18, 2012, the U.S. Financial Stability Oversight Council (Council) designated, among others, DTCC subsidiaries National Securities Clearing Corporation (NSCC), The Depository Trust Company (DTC) and Fixed Income Clearing Corporation (FICC) as Systemically Important Financial Market Utilities (SIFMUs) under Title VIII of the U.S. Dodd-Frank Act.
 This designation was on the basis that a failure or a disruption to any one of these DTCC subsidiaries could increase the risk of significant liquidity problems spreading among financial institutions or markets and thereby threaten the stability of the financial system in the United States.

 This designation requires the company to meet prescribed risk management standards and subjects it to heightened oversight by U.S. regulatory authorities.